-Haiti: 'Poorest of the poor' worst hit by Hurricane Matthew
+Haiti: 'Poorest of the poor' hit by Hurricane Matthew

 The hurricane exacted a heavy toll on the country's infrastructure, agriculture, and houses.

-An estimated 350,000 people have been affected, with 15,623 displaced people in shelters, according to officials.
+An estimated 350,000 people have been affected, with 15,623 displaced people living in shelters, according to officials.

 In southern Haiti, winds of 125 mph (200 kph) destroyed homes, flooded villages and cut off the island from the rest of the country.